 Mon, Feb 17, 2020 – Mon, Feb 24, 2020

 Some people might tell you that traveling to Costa Rica is a cumbersome affair, but if you are doing it for the Envision festival, it is going to be completely worth it.
 Everything about it is breathtaking, and it is a fact that whoever has attended it once does come back for multiple rounds later.
-It is an otherworldly experience of a mixture of art and music and the location, which is right at the Costa Rican tropical jungle where it meets the Pacific Ocean.
+It is an otherworldly experience of a mixture of art and music and the location, which is right in the Costa Rican tropical jungle where it meets the Pacific Ocean.
 It all adds to its wondrous nature.

 The deejay lineups may not be the most famous in the world, but once you hear them, you are sure to become a fan.
 While you are attending the festival, don’t forget to hit the beach nearby and watch the sunset with glorious music in your ears.